-Greg Marcar is the Harold Turner Research Fellow at the Centre for Theology and Public Issues (CTPI) (New Zealand), where he is also a Teaching Fellow within the Theology program.
-Prior to completing his PhD in theology and law at University of Otago, Greg was involved in several non-profit organisations, including the Red Cross, Christian Solidarity Worldwide, International Bridges to Justice, Liberty, and the Innocence Project New Zealand.
-His previous publications discuss the theologies of Thomas Aquinas and Søren Kierkegaard, as well as the moral anthropology of U.S. capital punishment.
-Greg’s current research interests include issues of freedom of religion and conscience, equality and non-discrimination, and criminal justice.
+Greg Marcar is the Senior Researcher at the Nathaniel Centre for Bioethics — Te Kupenga.
+Prior to completing graduate studies in theology, philosophy, and law at the University of Otago (PhD 2019) and the University of Oxford (MSc 2023), Greg worked in several non-profit organisations, including the Red Cross, Christian Solidarity Worldwide, International Bridges to Justice, the National Council for Civil Liberties, and the Innocence Project New Zealand.
+His previous publications discuss the theologies of Thomas Aquinas, Thomas Traherne, Søren Kierkegaard and others, as well as the philosophical anthropology of U.S. capital punishment.
+Greg’s current research focuses on issues at the interface of legal philosophy, theology, and our responsibilities towards non-human animals.
 Greg is a 2019 alumnus of the ICLRS Religion and the Rule of Law Young Scholars Fellowship Program.

 Talk About posts by Greg Marcar: